ONSdigital/rm-survey-service/README.md

 Install Go and ensure your `GOPATH` environment variable is set (usually it's `~/go`).

 ### Make
-A Makefile is provided for compiling the code using `go build`:
+A Makefile is provided for compiling the code:

 ```
 make